SomewhatCloudy/phpstorm-related-proposal/README.md

 When working on most modern development frameworks based upon the MVC design pattern it is common to have to work on files in groups.

 Modern Javascript frameworks, such as Ember, Vue, Angular, etc. will often have multiple files in different places but for the same component.
-For example you may have a Controller, Template, Model and Stylesheet all forming once component.
+For example you may have a Controller, Template, Model, Test and Stylesheet all forming one component.

-There are two main usability issues that arise from this situation.
-The first is that it is difficult to find and open all of the component files, requiring a hunt around the filesystem.
-The other issue is that the tab bar becomes crowded very quickly.
+There are two main usability issues that arise from this situation:

+ * It is difficult to find and open all of the component files, requiring a hunt around the filesystem.
+ * The tab bar becomes crowded very quickly with no obvious visual association between related files.

  ## Proposal - Tab Groups